HexoGreed/HexoGreed/README.md

 Welcome to my GitHub!
 Here's a collection of fun facts about me, blending my passions, projects, and quirks:

-🎮 Projects I'm Proud Of
+🎮 Projects I'm Proud Of:

 I'm crafting a Dark Souls-inspired game in Unreal Engine 5.
 It’s a blend of challenges, creativity, and code.
 My text-based project, "Fighty Fight Game", brings fighters to life with random stats and thrilling AI battles!
 I'm all about the classics in C++—vector libraries, loops, and .h files are my go-tos.